neofytr/Strix/README.md

 ## 📚 API Reference

+THIS IS NOT THE COMPLETE API, THERE ARE MANY MORE FUNCTIONS.

-For detailed API reference, consult the file: `/header/strix.h`
+For the complete detailed API reference , consult the file: `/header/strix.h`

 ### String Creation and Management